mypocketgenius/pocket_genius/Planning Docs/12-28_homepage-simplified-grids.md

   1. Creators grid (with title and description)
   2. Frameworks grid (always shown, with title, description, loading/error/empty state, and Load More)
   3. Deep Dives grid (always shown, with title, description, loading/error/empty state, and Load More)
-  4. Creator Bots grid (always shown, with title, description, loading/error/empty state, and Load More)
+  4. Body of Work grid (always shown, with title, description, loading/error/empty state, and Load More)
   5. Advisor Boards grid (always shown, with title, description, loading/error/empty state, and Load More)

 **Section Header Format:**